MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode.md

 # Share devices with your virtual machine

-Enhanced Session Mode lets Hyper-V share devices with your virtual machines and improves the general virtual machine viewing experience.
-Since it's on by default in Windows 10, you've probably been using it without knowing.
+> Only available for Windows virtual machines.

-> Enhanced Session Mode is only available for Windows virtual machines.
+Enhanced Session Mode lets Hyper-V connect to virtual machines using RDP (remote desktop protocol).
+Not only does this improve your general virtual machine viewing experience, connecting with RDP also allows the virtual machine to share devices with your computer.
+Since it's on by default in Windows 10, you're probably already using RDP to connect to your Windows virtual machines.
+This article highlights some of the benefits and hidden options in the connection settings dialogue.

-Advantages of enhanced session mode:
+RDP/Enhanced Session mode:

 * Makes virtual machines resizeable and high DPI aware.
 * Improves virtual machine integration